Collaborative Research and External IRBs

 Per Emory's P&Ps, in cases where Emory has previously reviewed and made an exempt determination for a study, any non-Emory study team members who come aboard must request an exempt determination at their own institution and follow the instructions of their institution and are not permitted to request a “reliance” or “acceptance” of the Emory exempt determination by their IRB.
 If the non-Emory study team member is not affiliated with an FWA-holding institution and would be determined by Emory IRB for an expedited or full board review-level study to need an IIA, no IIA or new Emory exempt determination is needed.
 The Emory study team should consult the Emory IRB Reliance Specialist for guidance.

-In cases where another engaged institution has already reviewed and determined the collaborative research to be exempt, Emory IRB may choose to “rely on” or accept the exempt determination of the other institution in lieu of requiring the Emory study team to request an Emory exempt determination.
-However, where Emory IRB determines that it will not accept another institution’s exempt determination, the Emory study team must request an Emory exempt determination through the normal process.
-Emory study teams should consult the Emory IRB Reliance Specialist for guidance.
+In cases where another engaged institution has already reviewed and determined the collaborative research to be exempt, Emory IRB will not “rely on” or accept the exempt determination of the other institution.
+The Emory study team must request an Emory exempt determination through the normal process.

-If Emory is the reviewing IRB, the following might be necessary (and use the Checklist to follow your progress):
+If Emory is the reviewing IRB (and use the Checklist to follow your progress):

-- Submitting the main study for the Emory study team only
+- Submit the main study for the Emory study team only and pass approval documents along to relying sites

-- Receiving all necessary documents from the relying site (Local Context Worksheet, Division of Responsibilities Table, Institution Information Sheet, site-specific consent forms and HIPAA authorization forms)
+- Receive all necessary documents from the relying site (Local Context Worksheet, Division of Responsibilities Table, Institution Information Sheet, site-specific consent forms and HIPAA authorization forms)

-- Onboarding the relying site to the study in eIRB (see Guidance on this)
+- Onboard the relying sites to the study via amendment in eIRB (see Guidance on this)

-- Sending any approval letters and documents to the relying site
+- Send any site-specific approval letters and documents to the relying sites

-- Completing the multi-site continuing review process using this guidance document (providing the Relying Site with the CR Site-Specific Update Form)
+- Upon renewal, complete the multi-site continuing review process using this guidance document (providing the Relying Site with the CR Site-Specific Update Form)

-- Emory PI will have to fill out the Reviewing IRB's local context worksheet, as well as any other required forms, to the best of his/her ability and email to Emory IRB staff member for review and signature.
+- The Emory PI will have to fill out the Reviewing IRB's local context worksheet(s), as well as any other required forms, to the best of his/her ability and email to the Emory IRB for review and signature.
 For help with what to include in the local context worksheet, see our copy and paste language here.

-- Emory PI will have to await institutional signoff from Emory IRB before submitting to the external IRB
+- The Emory PI will have to await institutional signoff from Emory IRB before being onboarded as a participating site with the Reviewing IRB

-- Emory PI should upload any approval letters and approved documents into a logged comment in eIRB.
+- Once approved as a site, the Emory PI must upload any approval letters and approved documents into a logged comment in eIRB.

-- Emory PI should give the Reviewing IRB's site approval letter for Emory and a fully-executed copy of the reliance agreement (logged into an eIRB comment upon execution) to other Emory offices that need proof of the reliance relationship in order to process the research.
+- The Emory PI must give the Reviewing IRB's site approval letter for Emory and a fully-executed copy of the reliance agreement (logged into an eIRB comment upon execution) to other Emory offices that need proof of the reliance relationship in order to process the research.

 You may need to contact either the Office of Technology Transfer or Office of Sponsored Programs to establish a data transfer agreement; please see "Data Transfer Agreements" under the Frequently Asked Questions section.